PabloGancharov/PabloGancharov.github.io/_drafts/2017-02-21-integration-tests-1.markdown

 But aren't unit tests meant to do that? -> NO unit test are great to help building robust software, and they will check portions of the software isolated but not the whole thing.

 It's good to think about unit tests as a contract about how the tested unit should interact with the environment, and remember that we **mock** this environment.
-If your unit tests involve multiple parts of the system (Controllers, services, DB, logs), that means that you don't have unit test, just bad integration tests.
+If your unit tests involve multiple parts of the system (Controllers, services, DB, logs), that means that you don't have unit test, just uncanny integration tests.

 > More reading about Unit tests: